Adityaachaudhary/college-job-board/README.md

 - **Lucide React** for the amazing icon set
 - **Framer Motion** for smooth animations
 - **Tailwind CSS** for the utility-first CSS framework
-- **Lovable** for the development platform

 ---

-Made with ❤️ for students and colleges everywhere.